Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

 \subsubsection{Weed Semantic Segmentation}

-An intuitive approach for weed semantic segmentation is based on a two-stage scheme.
-Two CNNs were devised in~\cite{potena2016fast}, namely sNet and cNet, in which the first stage generated segmented objects and the second stage predicted the class of each object \cite{potena2016fast}.
+\kun{With pixel-level granularity, semantic segmentation of weeds provides greater detail than object detection.
+The approach is more suited to precision weed control methods such as laser weeding, which must only hit the plant if they are to be effective.} An intuitive approach for weed semantic segmentation is based on a two-stage scheme.
+Two CNNs were devised in~\citep{potena2016fast}, namely sNet and cNet, in which the first stage generated segmented objects and the second stage predicted the class of each object \citep{potena2016fast}.
 The method were applied to multispectral images to identify the regions of crops, weeds and soil with a mean accuracy 92.0\% and an mAP 97.4\%.
-Another study adopted a conventional algorithm using HSV-colour room vegetation index method for segmentation and a CNN for classification \cite{knoll2018improving}.
+Another study adopted a conventional algorithm using HSV-colour room vegetation index method for segmentation and a CNN for classification \citep{knoll2018improving}.
 It achieved an F-score 98.6 and a mean accuracy 97.9\% on an in-house RGB image dataset containing carrots, weeds and soil.

 FCNs were investigated in pursuit of end-to-end solutions which treat the segmentation and classification within one neural network.
-In \cite{dyrmann2016pixel,mortensen2016semantic}, the last FC layer of a VGG-16 was replaced as a deconvolutional layer.
+In \citep{dyrmann2016pixel,mortensen2016semantic}, the last FC layer of a VGG-16 was replaced as a deconvolutional layer.
 The modified VGG-16 was evaluated on two RGB datasets: one to segment maize, weeds and soil and an mIoU 84.0\% and a mean accuracy 95.4\% was achieved; on another to segment equipment, soil, stump, weeds, grass, radish and unknown categories, a mean accuracy 79.0\% was achieved.
-A FCN with a DenseNet backbone \cite{lottes2018fully} was evaluated to identify crops, weeds and soil in multispectral images and achieved F-Scores 86.6\% and 92.4\% on two datasets collected from sugar beet fields in two different locations.
-Two FCN-8s were trained to segment RGB images: the first one recognized grass, clover, weeds and soil, and the latter one recognized fine-grained clover species including white clover and red clover \cite{skovsen2019grassclover}.
-It achieved an mIoU 55.0 on its proposed GrassClover dataset.
+A FCN with a DenseNet backbone \citep{lottes2018fully} was evaluated to identify crops, weeds and soil in multispectral images and achieved F-Scores 86.6\% and 92.4\% on two datasets collected from sugar beet fields in two different locations.
+Two FCN-8s were trained to segment RGB images: the first one recognized grass, clover, weeds and soil, and the latter one recognized fine-grained clover species including white clover and red clover \citep{skovsen2019grassclover}.
+It achieved an mIoU 0.55 on its proposed GrassClover dataset.